PacificBiosciences/barcoding/docs/index.md

 and Mark PCR Duplicates GUI-based analysis applications.

 ## Availability
-The latest `lima` can be installed via the bioconda package `lima`.
+Latest version can be installed via bioconda package `lima`.

 Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.